joobei/photonio/README.md

 # Modelview (with Photonio rendering engine)
-C++ engine to View a 3d model controlled by the extended tuiodroid app.
+C++ OpenGL/GLSL Multi-Threaded engine to View a 3d model controlled by the extended tuiodroid app.

+The android client is based on TUIOdroid by Tobias Schwirten and Martin Kaltenbrunner and can be found at https://github.com/joobei/tuiodroidextend

+The current CMakeFile.txt is meant for Mac OSX but slight modification will allow it to compile on other platforms.

 This is the source code that accompanies this academic paper: